Pediatric Sleep Certificate Exam

 The BRPT’s Pediatric Sleep Committee, chaired by BRPT Board member Michael McLeland, PhD., M.Ed., BA, RPSGT, is comprised of experienced Subject Matter Experts (SMEs) familiar with the BRPT’s test development processes, and current professional issues.
 The Committee conducted a Job Task Analysis (JTA) to inform a high-quality testing program.
 The JTA methodology involved collecting and aggregating information and insights from job incumbents and occupational experts to determine the content specifications for the test blueprint.
 A large component of the process was an electronic survey to gather ratings of tasks and knowledge requirements from clinical sleep health professionals.
 Results of the survey were reviewed by the Committee to obtain their input and judgments regarding current trends in the profession and the importance of the knowledge for competent performance in the field as it pertains to pediatric sleep.

 Active RPSGT and/or CCSH credential holders are eligible to sit for the BRPT’s Pediatric Sleep Certificate Exam.
-If you are eligible and wish to apply, you may download our PDF application at the bottom of this screen.
-Once you have filled it out, please email, fax or mail it to Ashley Shelton, Credentialing Director:
+If you are eligible and wish to apply, you do so using the Self Service Portal or you may download our PDF application at the bottom of this screen.
+Once you have filled it out, please email, fax or mail it to Cherise Lee, Credentialing Manager:

 Email: [email protected]